gloria-usanase/Predicting-Diabetes/README.md

 ## Goal

-The goal for this analysis is to be able to predict the salary for a job position based on certain attributes.
+The goal for this analysis is to build a multilayer perceptron (MLP) that can predict whether a patient is at risk of diabetes.

 ## Dataset